-Section 4003.3 of the administrative review regulation provides that a person may request PBGC's assistance in obtaining relevant information in the possession of a third party.
+As discussed in the proposed rule, § 4003.3 of the administrative review regulation provides that a person may request PBGC's assistance in obtaining relevant information in the possession of a third party.
 The regulation is silent about obtaining information in PBGC's possession.
 The preamble to the 1979 rule explains that this omission was intentional because "a party to an appeal who wishes to examine PBGC documents need only file a request pursuant to [PBGC's FOIA regulation]."
 5

-It has come to PBGC's attention through the Office of the PBGC Participant and Plan Sponsor Advocate that participants seeking administrative review are often unaware of their ability to request relevant information under the FOIA and Privacy Act by using PBGC procedures at 29 CFR parts 4901 and 4902, respectively.
+Ĭt came to PBGC's attention through the Office of the PBGC Participant and Plan Sponsor Advocate that participants seeking administrative review are often unaware of their ability to request relevant information under the FOIA and the Privacy Act by using PBGC procedures at 29 CFR parts 4901 and 4902, respectively.
 While parts 4901 and 4902 provide straightforward processes for requesting and obtaining such materials from PBGC's Disclosure Division, some participants learn of them only after contacting another PBGC office and ultimately being referred to the Disclosure Division and instructed to follow such procedures.
 PBGC aims to avoid confusing participants in their efforts to identify the appropriate point of contact and steps to obtain relevant information.

-To make the information-gathering process more efficient and transparent for persons seeking administrative review, PBGC proposes to reorganize § 4003.3 and to clarify that persons may request information using PBGC's procedures for FOIA and Privacy Act requests.
-Paragraph (a) would contain the section's scope, paragraph (b) would provide a description concerning information not in the possession of PBGC, and paragraph (c) would provide a description concerning information in the possession of PBGC including a cross-reference to PBGC's FOIA and Privacy Act regulations.
+To make the information gathering process more efficient and transparent for persons seeking administrative review, the final rule reorganizes § 4003.3 to clarify that persons may request information using PBGC's procedures for FOIA and Privacy Act requests.
+Paragraph (a) contains the section's scope, paragraph (b) provides a description concerning information not in the possession of PBGC, and paragraph (c) provides a description concerning information in the possession of PBGC including a crossreference to PBGC's FOIA and Privacy Act regulations.

-PBGC proposes additional language in § 4003.3(b) concerning a request for PBGC's assistance in obtaining materials not in the possession of PBGC to clarify that such a request must be submitted to the Appeals Board or the department responsible for reviewing the initial determination.
+The final rule amends § 4003.3(b) to include additional language concerning a request for PBGC's assistance in obtaining materials not in the possession of PBGC to clarify that such a request must be submitted to the Appeals Board or the department responsible for reviewing the initial determination.
 The section refers persons requesting PBGC's assistance with a reconsideration to § 4003.33 and with an appeal to § 4003.54.